 – Jill K

-For the recipe base, I use one of my favorite time-saving sauces, pesto without pine nuts, which is an easy pesto recipe that’s more affordable than traditional pesto (my dairy free nut free pesto is also a great option!).
+If I have it on hand, I use my pesto without pine nuts, for this recipe, which is an easy pesto recipe that’s more affordable than traditional pesto (my dairy free nut free pesto is also a great option!) — but of course store bought is a great option as well.

-This simple pesto pasta is then taken to the next level with canned tuna, a no-cook protein that adds tons of flavor and is an affordable way to add fish into your diet.
+This simple pesto tuna pasta is then taken to the next level with canned tuna, a no-cook protein that adds tons of flavor and is an affordable way to add fish into your diet.
+Trust me, fish and pesto go really well together!
+For another quick and easy meal that features this iconic combination try my 2-ingredient pesto salmon.

 Jump to Recipe Instructions